DmitriiShubin/SBD/README.md

 # Example and benchmarks

-Typically, the following approach allows to fine tune the model by 1-3%.
+Typically, the following approach allows fine-tuning the model by 1-3%.

-The following example demonstrates perfomance of the approach.
+The following example demonstrates the perfomance of the approach.

-Dataset contains samples of Abnormal and Normal Electrocardiography (ECG) heart beats.
+The dataset contains samples of Abnormal and Normal Electrocardiography (ECG) heartbeats.

 The objective: binary classification; target metric - ROC-AUC score.

-The dataest is splited into test and train set; 4046 data samples in each.
+The dataset is split into test and train set; 4046 data samples in each.

-Labales are ideally balanced to make the ROC-AUC less robust for perfomance evaluation.
+Labels are ideally balanced to make the ROC-AUC less robust for performance evaluation.

 Results of the run are represented below: